maxking/docker-mailman/README.md

 - `HYPERKITTY_API_KEY`: Hyperkitty's API Key, should be set to the same value as set for the mailman-core.

-For more detauls on how to configura this image, please look at [Mailman-web's Readme](web/README.md)
+For more detauls on how to configure this image, please look at [Mailman-web's Readme](web/README.md)

 ### Mailman-Core